nklsxn/mqr/docs/user_guide/statistical-process-control.md

 ## Data Handling

-The routines in `mqr.spc` expect sample data to be passed in a specific way.
+The routines in `mqr.spc` expect sample data to be passed in a particular way.
-For now, all sample sizes must be the same, though the sample sizes used to construct parameters need not match the size of the samples used to monitor a process in production.
+For now, all sample sizes must be the same, though the sample sizes used to construct parameters need not match the size of the samples used to monitor a process in production --- their standard errors are calculated separately.
 Data should be formatted into pandas DataFrames with sample labels in the index.
 That is, if a process is sampled twice per day, then the first sample on the first day would be in the first row, the second sample that afternoon would be in the second row,